 The Elder Law Journal welcomes the submission of articles.
-Each issue consists of three parts pertaining to elder law topics: a lead, student notes, and recent development/ essay section.
+Each issue consists of three parts pertaining to elder law topics: a lead, student notes, and a recent development/essay section.
 The first section of The Elder Law Journal consists of articles and essays from professors, judges, practicing attorneys, and distinguished professionals.
 The second major division of The Elder Law Journal is the student section.
-This section contains student notes of varying length prepared by members and editors.
+This section contains student notes of varying lengths prepared by members and editors.
 A third section of The Elder Law Journal contains short pieces concerning recent developments in elder law.
 Not every issue has a Recent Developments section, though certain submissions lend themselves to this category.
 For past issues, view our Archives page.

 All manuscripts should conform to the following standards:

 We encourage all authors to submit their manuscripts electronically via email (email@example.com) or Scholastica.
 Scholastica is an online service that streamlines the submission process by allowing you to send manuscripts to multiple journals for a fee.

 Alternatively, you may submit a hard copy by mail to:

 Unsolicited hard copies of manuscripts cannot be returned unless a return envelope with sufficient postage accompanies the submission.

 The Elder Law Journal has adopted the length requirement reflected in a statement from eleven of the leading law journals in the United States.
 It is our policy to encourage authors to submit articles that do not exceed a length of 37,000 words.
 An effective article need not approach this upper limit.
 An important guideline is to make sure the article thoroughly covers the topic while explaining all relevant concepts and leaving no questions unanswered.